Traditional Chinese medicine: China (mainland)

 The National Administration of Traditional Chinese Medicine was created in 1949, which then absorbed existing TCM management in 1986 with major changes in 1998.

 China's National People's Congress Standing Committee passed the country's first law on TCM in 2016, which came into effect on 1 July 2017.
 The new law standardized TCM certifications by requiring TCM practitioners to (i) pass exams administered by provincial-level TCM authorities, and (ii) obtain recommendations from two certified practitioners.
 TCM products and services can be advertised only with approval from the local TCM authority.

+Ready-to-use TCM preparations, also known as Chinese patent medicines, are regulated by the National Medical Products Administration (and its predecessor CFDA) similar to preparations used in modern medicine since 1984.
+The barrier for entry, however, is much lower than medications based on modern/non-TCM principles; the rules allow for omitting clinical testing in a variety of circumstances.
+As of 2025, the latest (2020) rules allow a simplified procedure for preparations derived from an approved list of "classic prescriptions".

+The government-run healthcare system covers a number of TCM procedures and preparations.
+In 2021, a total of 7114.5 billion yuan went into healthcare, amounting for 6.59% of the year's national GDP.
+Of these, 1111.5 billion yuan went into covering costs associated with TCM preparations (0.97% of national GDP), with 592.4 billion yuan covering the actual medications.

 Hong Kong

-During British rule, Chinese medicine practitioners in Hong Kong were not recognized as "medical doctors", which means they could not issue prescription drugs, give injections, etc. However, TCM practitioners could register and operate TCM as "herbalists".
-The Chinese Medicine Council of Hong Kong was established in 1999.
-It regulates the compounds and professional standards for TCM practitioners.
+During British rule, Chinese medicine practitioners in Hong Kong were not recognized as "medical doctors", which meant they could not issue prescription drugs, give injections, and such.
+However, TCM practitioners could register and operate TCM as "herbalists".

+The Chinese Medicine Council of Hong Kong, established in 1999, regulates compounds and professional standards for TCM practitioners.
 All TCM practitioners in Hong Kong are required to register with the council.
 The eligibility for registration includes a recognised 5-year university degree of TCM, a 30-week minimum supervised clinical internship, and passing the licensing exam.

+The approved Chinese medicine institutions are Hong Kong University, Chinese University of Hong Kong and Hong Kong Baptist University.

 Macau

 The Portuguese Macau government seldom interfered in the affairs of Chinese society, including with regard to regulations on the practice of TCM.
 There were a few TCM pharmacies in Macau during the colonial period.
 In 1994, the Portuguese Macau government published Decree-Law no. 53/94/M that officially started to regulate the TCM market.
 After the sovereign handover, the Macau S.A.R. government also published regulations on the practice of TCM.
 In 2000, Macau University of Science and Technology and Nanjing University of Traditional Chinese Medicine established the Macau College of Traditional Chinese Medicine to offer a degree course in Chinese medicine.

-In Macau, the legitimacy of Chinese medicine is not built upon "miracle making".
-Instead, it is achieved through a celebration of cultural tradition rejuvenated with discourses of nationalism and modernity, and through the mutual constructions of medical references between doctors and patients.

 In 2022, a new law regulating TCM, Law no. 11/2021, came into effect.
 The same law also repealed Decree-Law no. 53/94/M.